Welcome to Year 5

 The children will be introduced to the Abrahamic and Eastern faiths and how these are similar.
 They will then begin by looking at the celebration of life, such as birthdays and naming ceremonies.
 They will also look at how religions cope with the idea of life after death and how these beliefs might bring hope and peace to their followers.

 This term, the children will develop as geographers, initially through cross-curricular links with our history topic on the Vikings in the first half term.
 They will research where the Vikings originated and their travels to Britain from Scandinavian countries.
-The larger focus on geography comes through our topic all about the local area.
-They will be looking at a range of maps, including topographical maps and street maps, considering the land use in the area and investigating population data.
-They will learn about the census taken in March 2021 and compare historic census information.
+Later on in the term, children will learn about North America.
+They will study the countries, geographical feature and studying the climates.

 The Vikings are the focus of our history topic this term.
 The children will learn where the Vikings appear in the timeline of British history, as well as their lifestyle and some of their infamous attacks.
-They will continue to learn about the way England changed throughout the time that they were here and discuss Danelaw and Danegeld.
-In the second half term, through cross-curricular links with our geography topic about the local area, they will touch on aspects of local history when discussing how land use and population data has changed over time.
+They will continue to learn about the way England changed throughout the time that they were here and discuss Danelaw.

 This term, the children will be learning about materials in Science; this will build on their previous knowledge from Key Stage One.
 They will conduct experiments on reversible and irreversible changes and look into how different solutions can be separated.
 They will plan scientific enquiries to investigate thermal insulators, record their results and write scientific conclusions based on what they discover.